-"The law approved this year proposes a transition process that", year after year, will make the exemption regime less attractive for many companies, says Ackel.
-The main advantage of the payroll tax exemption regime has been the replacement of the 20% social security contribution on the payroll with a contribution calculated on the gross revenue of companies, call for Social Security Contribution on Gross Revenue (CPRB), with rates ranging from 1% to 4,5%.
-This modality has been particularly beneficial for companies with large payrolls, like technology, civil construction and 17 other sectors of the economy
+"The law approved this year proposes a transition process that, year after year, will make the tax relief regime less attractive for many companies," says Ackel.
+The main advantage of the payroll tax exemption regime has been the replacement of the 20% social security contribution on payroll with a contribution calculated on the companies' gross revenue, called the Social Security Contribution on Gross Revenue (CPRB), with rates ranging from 1% to 4.5%.
+This modality has been particularly beneficial for companies with large payrolls, such as those in technology, construction, and 17 other sectors of the economy.

-However, starting from 2025, companies will face a hybrid taxation system, in which the rate on gross revenue will be progressively reduced, while the contribution on the payroll will be gradually reintroduced.
-In 2025, for example, the rate of the CPRB will be reduced to 80% of the current value, and companies will have to pay a contribution of 5% on the payroll.
-In 2026, the contribution on the payroll rises to 10%, and in 2027, reaches 15%, while the rate of the CPRB continues to fall.
-This transition model has raised concerns in labor-intensive sectors, that already consider the possibility of leaving the regime before 2028
+However, starting in 2025, companies will face a hybrid taxation system, in which the rate on gross revenue will be gradually reduced, while the contribution on payroll will be gradually reintroduced.
+In 2025, for example, the CPRB rate will be reduced to 80% of the current value, and companies will have to pay a 5% contribution on the payroll.
+In 2026, the contribution on the payroll increases to 10%, and in 2027, reaches 15%, while at the same time, the CPRB rate continues to decrease.
+This transition model has raised concerns in labor-intensive sectors, which are already considering the possibility of leaving the regime before 2028.

 Financial impact on affected companies and sectors

-Some sectors, how technology and civil construction, are especially affected by this transition, since, in them, salaries represent a large proportion of gross revenue.
-Many companies in these sectors may choose to abandon the tax relief as early as 2025, due to the increase in the tax burden that the new rule brings
+Some sectors, such as technology and construction, are particularly affected by this transition, since in them, wages represent a large proportion of gross revenue.
+Many companies in these sectors may choose to abandon the tax relief as early as 2025 due to the increase in the tax burden brought by the new rule.

 Possible return of pejotization

-A possible outcome of this reoneração is the return of the practice of pejotização.
-Pejotization consists of hiring professionals as legal entities (PJs), what allows companies to avoid labor charges, like FGTS, 13th salary and vacation.
-With the new scenario of progressive burden, it is possible that companies start to develop pejotização projects for high-salary positions, seeking to minimize the costs that will be caused by the re-taxation
+A possible consequence of this re-energization is the return of the practice of pejotization.
+Pejotization consists of hiring professionals as legal entities (PJs), which allows companies to avoid labor charges such as FGTS, 13th salary, and vacations.
+With the new scenario of progressive taxation, companies may start developing pejotization projects for high-salary positions, aiming to minimize the costs caused by reoneração.

-The pejotization, that has lost strength in recent years due to contrary decisions of the jurisprudence, it can regain ground if the reduction of payroll taxes becomes financially unfeasible for large companies.
-"Professionals in strategic positions and high salaries will be the most affected", since pejotização is an alternative to reduce labor costs on these functions, adds Ackel.
-He still indicates that before making any decision regarding this, it is advisable to analyze the labor and tax risks
+Pejotization, which lost strength in recent years due to opposing jurisprudence decisions, may regain ground if payroll tax relief becomes financially unfeasible for large companies.
+"Professionals in strategic positions and high salaries will be the most affected, as pejotization is an alternative to reduce labor costs for these roles," adds Ackel.
+He also indicates that before making any decision on this matter, it is advisable to analyze the labor and tax risks.

 The future of tax relief and payroll tax reform

-Even so, Pedro emphasizes that, although it is early to assert with certainty the impact of this reform, it will bring significant changes to the Brazilian tax landscape, and companies need to be aware of possible changes in the contribution regime.
-"The anticipated end of the tax exemption may be a reality", if the reform brings more advantageous or simplified alternatives for payroll taxation, concludes
+Still, Pedro emphasizes that, although it is too early to definitively state the impact of this reform, it will bring significant changes to the Brazilian tax landscape, and companies need to be attentive to possible changes in the contribution regime.
+"The early end of the tax relief may become a reality if the reform offers more advantageous or simplified alternatives for payroll taxation," he concludes.

-With the gradual reoneração planned between 2025 and 2027, the payroll tax exemption regime, that currently benefits labor-intensive sectors, it can become less attractive.
-Companies in sectors such as technology and construction are already considering the possibility of abandoning the regime, opting for a return to the traditional model of contribution on the payroll.
-Furthermore, the pejotization of key professionals emerges as an alternative to reduce labor costs.
-The reform of payroll taxation, scheduled for 2025, it could define the future of this regime and the viability of its continuity
+With the gradual reoneração scheduled between 2025 and 2027, the payroll tax relief regime, which currently benefits labor-intensive sectors, may become less attractive.
+Companies in sectors such as technology and civil construction are already considering the possibility of abandoning the regime, opting to return to the traditional payroll contribution model.
+Furthermore, the gig economy of key professionals emerges as an alternative to reduce labor costs.
+The payroll taxation reform, scheduled for 2025, could determine the future of this regime and the viability of its continuation.